-Dr. Vince Houghton specializes in military and intelligence history, with specific expertise on late-WWII and early-Cold War eras.
-He is the former historian and curator at the International Spy Museum and currently serves as the Executive Director of the National Cryptologic Museum.
-Vince was a history professor at the University of Maryland, and is also former military, having served in the US Army.
-He is the author of two books – Nuking the Moon: and Other Intelligence Schemes and Military Plots Left on the Drawing Board and The Nuclear Spies: America's Atomic Intelligence Operation Against Hitler and Stalin.
+Dr. Vince Houghton is the former Historian and Curator of the International Spy Museum.
+As the museum’s subject matter expert, he was a key member of the team that created and developed the content, exhibits, and design of the new museum.
+Vince has a PhD in Intelligence History, and is the author of two books – Nuking the Moon: and Other Intelligence Schemes and Military Plots Left on the Drawing Board and The Nuclear Spies: America's Atomic Intelligence Operation Against Hitler and Stalin.
+Dr. Houghton is currently the Director of the National Cryptologic Museum in Ft.
+Meade, MD.

 Discussing the impact of science and technology on intelligence collection, analysis, and dissemination capabilities, as well as the reciprocal impact of intelligence on science and technology.
 Subsets of this topic for consideration include, but are not limited to: the history of U.S. nuclear intelligence; overhead reconnaissance; weapons of mass destruction, including biological and chemical; cryptography; and technological espionage.